History of slavery in Mississippi: Defending slavery

 Slavery was common and divisive in all of the Thirteen Colonies, but the numbers were fewer in the free states because their economies were structured not to depend upon forced labor.
 Therefore, the gradual abolition of slavery in the Northern United States required little economic transition.
-Conversely, slavery played a significant role in Mississipii's agricultural development and was the basis of the economy and society, so many Mississippi enslavers defended it and insisted upon it.
+Conversely, slavery played a significant role in Mississippi's agricultural development and was the basis of the economy and society, so many Mississippi enslavers defended it and insisted upon it.

 "Benefits" for enslaved people

 Mississippians defended slavery in speech and through the press, arguing that slavery improved the physical and moral conditions of the enslaved people, who were otherwise "ignorant".
 In 1846, a writer in Columbus, Mississippi, wrote that "habits of industry, improves the physical man, tames wild propensities and passions."
 Additionally, a planter reasoned how enslaved people are "peculiarly fitted for his station in life."
 He said that enslaved peoples' skin allows them to bask in a semi-tropical sun, and unlike other people, they are content when they in an enslaved situation unless mistreated.